DAP First Call

 Change is possible.
 For over 35 years, DAP has given tools to men who learn to use these tools to end their abusive behavior.
 You deserve loving and nurturing relationships too.
 Choose to unlearn your abusive behavior.

 There are programs available to help you take responsibility, talk about abuse, and get support.
-Click here to learn more about the DAP Men’s Program.
+Call DAP’s First Call line at 612.874.7063 to learn more about our Men’s Program.